Sustainable products: Nordic Swan Ecolabel

-The standard of Nordic Swan Ecolabel, which is distributed in Norway, Sweden, Denmark, Finland and Iceland, mainly refers to distinguished products that have a positive effect on the environment.
-More likely, however, it has climate requirements that limit the amount of CO_{2} emissions where it is most relevant.
-More than 3,000 products, predominantly household chemicals, paper products, office machinery and building materials have been issued with this label.
-The criteria account environmental factors through the product's life cycle (raw material extraction, production and distribution, use and refuse).
+The Nordic Swan Ecolabel standard, which is distributed in Norway, Sweden, Denmark, Finland, and Iceland, mainly refers to distinguished products that have a positive effect on the environment.
+It likely has climate requirements that limit the amount of CO_{2} emissions where it is most relevant.
+More than 3,000 products, predominantly household chemicals, paper products, office machinery, and building materials, have been issued with this label.
+The criteria account for environmental factors through the product's life cycle (raw material extraction, production and distribution, use and refuse).
 Thus the most important parameters are consumption of natural resources and energy, emissions into air, water and soil, generation of waste and noise.

 Global Reporting Initiative (GRI)

-GRI frames out and disseminates global sustainability reporting guidelines for ‘voluntary use by organizations reporting on the economic, environmental, and social dimensions of their activities, products and services’.
-According to GRI Guidelines, reporting bodies should take into consideration stakeholders’ interests and use the social indicators and others that more accurately depict the social and ecological performance of the organization.
+GRI frames and disseminates global sustainability reporting guidelines for 'voluntary use by organizations reporting on the economic, environmental, and social dimensions of their activities, products, and services.'
+According to GRI Guidelines, reporting bodies should consider stakeholders' interests and use social indicators and others that more accurately depict the organization's social and ecological performance.

-Life Cycle Assessment (LCA)
+Life Cycle Assessment

-LCA evaluates and discloses the environmental benefits of products over their full life cycle, from raw materials extraction to final disposition.
-Since 1997 the process of conducting LCA studies has been standardized by the International Organization for Standardization (ISO).
+Life-cycle assessment (LCA) evaluates and discloses the environmental benefits of products over their complete life cycle, from raw materials extraction to final disposition.
+The International Organization for Standardization (ISO) has standardized the process of conducting LCA studies since 1997.

 Product-oriented standards

 Organic Food Labeling

 Organic food are foods that are produced using methods involving no agricultural synthetic inputs, for instance, synthetic pesticides, chemical fertilizers, genetically modified organisms (GMO), and are not processed using irradiation, industrial solvents, or chemical food additives.
 Currently, the United States, European Union, Canada, Japan and many other industrialized countries require food producers to acquire special criteria or certification to market their products as "organic".
 Apparently, organic food producers emphasize sustainable conservation of the social-ecological attributes such as soil, water and the whole ecosystem.
 International organizations such as the Organic Consumers Association supervise the development of organic food.
-According to the National Organic Program (NOP) in the US, a voluntary green-and-white seal on foods’ packaging denotes that a product is at least 95% organic.
+According to the National Organic Program (NOP) in the US, a voluntary green-and-white seal on foods' packaging denotes that a product is at least 95% organic.

 MSC Labeling

 The Marine Stewardship Council (MSC) is an independent non-profit organization established in 1997 to address the overfishing problem.
 Fisheries that are assessed and meet the standard can use the MSC blue ecolabel.
-The MSC mission is to 'reward sustainable fishing practices’.
+The MSC mission is to 'reward sustainable fishing practices'.
 As of the end of 2010, more than 1,300 fisheries and companies had achieved a Marine Stewardship Council certification.

 FSC Labeling

-The Forest Stewardship Council (FSC) is an international non-profit organization established in 1993 to ‘promote forest management that is environmentally appropriate, socially beneficial and economically viable’.
+The Forest Stewardship Council (FSC) is an international non-profit organization established in 1993 to 'promote forest management that is environmentally appropriate, socially beneficial and economically viable'.
 Its main responsibilities for achieving the goal are standard framing, independent certification issuing and labeling.
 FSC directly or indirectly addresses issues such as illegal logging, deforestation and global warming and has positive effects on economic development, environmental conservation, poverty alleviation and social and political empowerment.